 Of course, we’re not just teaching students English as an academic pursuit.
 We want them to be able to use the language in the real world to achieve their goals, progress in their careers, move to an English-speaking country and succeed in whatever they set their minds to.

 As linguist Christine Nuttall Heinemann said in her 1996 book, ‘Teaching Reading Skills in a Foreign Language’; “authentic texts can be motivating because they are proof that the language is used for real-life purposes by real people”.

-As you’ve seen so far, supplementing your traditional ESL materials with native texts brings huge benefits for both student and teacher.
+As you’ve seen so far, supplementing your traditional ESL materials with native texts brings huge benefits for both student and teacher. and can support language teaching.
 However, finding and choosing the right materials can be a challenging and even time-consuming process.
-Here are our tips:
+Here are some tips that can help: